chandanswamy/authenticate-react-one/README.md

 In this project, let's build **Nxt Trendz** app with authentication by applying the concepts we have learned till now.
+Access the Live Demo below:

+<div><a href="https://ecomauauone.ccbp.tech/" /><div/>

 ### Refer to the image below: